mapbender/mapbender-documentation/en/functions/share/shareurl.rst

     title: Share this map view          # Optional custom title, uses default title "Share URL" if omitted (string or empty).
     class: Mapbender\CoreBundle\Element\ShareUrl
     tooltip: I am displayed on hover    # Optional custom tooltip, same as title if omitted (string or empty).
-    label: true                         # Enables display of title, set as false will only display icon (Default: true).
+    label: true                         # Enables display of title, set as false will only display icon (default: true).